mongodb/mongo-spark/doc/2-configuring.md

-registerSQLHelperFunctions           | Register helper methods for unsupported Mongo Datatypes                         | false sql.inferschema.mapTypes.enabled     | Enable MapType detection in schema infer step                                   | true sql.inferschema.mapTypes.minimumKeys | The minimum number of keys a StructType needs to have to be inferred as MapType | 250
+registerSQLHelperFunctions           | Register helper methods for unsupported Mongo Datatypes                         | false sql.inferschema.mapTypes.enabled     | Enable MapType detection in schema infer step                                   | true sql.inferschema.mapTypes.minimumKeys | The minimum number of keys a StructType needs to have to be inferred as MapType | 250 hint                                 | The json representation of a hint documentation                                 |
+collation                            | The json representation of a collation.
+Used when querying MongoDB              |

 -----
 **Note**: When setting input configurations in the `SparkConf` then the prefix `spark.mongodb.input.` is required.